Eschatologue/CM_wiki/docs/class/artificer/index.md

 | 19 | +6 | Ability Score Improvement | 12 (6) | 4 | 15 | 4 | 3 | 3 | 3 | 2 |
 | 20 | +6 | Soul of Artifice | 12 (6) | 4 | 15 | 4 | 3 | 3 | 3 | 2 |

-### Level 1: Arcane Recovery

-Whenever you finish a Short Rest, you can regain one expended spell slot of your choice.
-The level of the spell slot cannot exceed your highest spell slot level as shown on the Artificer Features table, even if you are a multiclassed character.

 ### Level 1: Arcane Tinkerer

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
 You know the [:spell-lv0: Magical Tinkering] cantrip, which doesn't count against the number of cantrips you know.

-Further, whenever you make an ability check with Tinker's Tools, you can use your Intelligence as the ability.
+Further, whenever you make an ability check with Artisan's Tools, you can use your Intelligence as the ability, provided you are proficient with it.

 ### Level 1: Spellcasting